polywrap/documentation/docs/welcome.md

 If you're interested in understanding Web3API at a high-level, we recommend watching [this introductory video on our website](https://web3api.dev).
 No deep technical knowledge required.

-If after that you're still wanting more, checkout this deeper dive from our [ETH Denver presentation](https://youtu.be/9HhB4XL4AR4).
-This presentation not only cover the tech, but also the ecosystem that's helping make Web3API a reality!
+If after that you're still wanting more, check out this deeper dive from our [ETH Denver presentation](https://youtu.be/9HhB4XL4AR4).
+This presentation not only covers the tech, but also the ecosystem that's helping make Web3API a reality!

-If you'd like to see Web3API in action, checkout our [SimpleStorage on Ethereum demo](/demos/simplestorage-eth).
+If you'd like to see Web3API in action, check out our [SimpleStorage on Ethereum demo](/demos/simplestorage-eth).

 ### **For: developers**